meeeerkat/movie-downloader/README.md

+# This project is now obsolete, it does not work anymore and will not be fixed anytime soon

 # Movie downloader
 A 1080p movie url getter using https://www.fmovies.top/ HD player
 The entry point is the main.sh script (call main.sh and not another file)